mvknowles/TetherStatus/README.md

 I created this app so users wouldn't have to click on the wireless status bar icon to view the details.

-The app uses APIs internal to MacOS which were identified by debugging WiFiAgent and some other inbuilt applications.
+The app uses APIs internal to macOS which were identified by debugging WiFiAgent and some other inbuilt applications.
+There's a wealth of information behind the scenes (particularly if you use the internal XPC interface), so if you're interested in more details, let me know.
+Unfortunately, to get extra details via XPC, we either need to disable System Integrity Protection (SIP) or have Apple Sign our App (lol).

+If you're interested in behind-the-scenes XPC stuff, let me know.
+I'm surprised at how little this surface has been explored and enumerated.

 ## Download